 Label Description Enable Enables the MRP function Manager Every MRP topology needs a MRP manager.
 One MRP topology can only have a Manager.
 If two or more switches are set to be Manager, the MRP topology will fail.
 React on Link Change Faster mode.
 Enabling this function will cause MRP topology to (Advanced mode) converge more rapidly.
 This function only can be set in MRP manager switch.
 1 st Ring Port Chooses the port which connects to the MRP ring

-2 nd Ring Port Chooses the port which connects to the MRP ring --------------------------- ---
+2 nd Ring Port ----------------- ------ ------